Seafood-Globalization-Lab/exploreARTIS/README.md

 ```
 ![Chord Diagram - all seafood trade](images/all_trade_chord.png)

-Individual countries can be pulled out to highlight their trade by specifying the country/countries' iso3c code(s) in the `r focal_country` argument.
+Individual countries can be pulled out to highlight their trade by specifying the country/countries' iso3c code(s) in the `focal_country` argument.

 ```r
 # loading library